Tatra 603: Beginnings

 In 1959 three cars took part in Austrian Alpine Cup.
 All of them finished and were decorated; Alois Mark won first position in his class.

 One month later the same crews drove the 31st Rallye Wiesbaden (1231 km); Alois Mark was the best foreign driver and got 3rd position overall, behind two Mercedes cars.
 During the closing beauty and elegance competition T603s were decorated with golden ribbon.

 Rally Monte Carlo 1960

 Tatra aimed to take part in Rally Monte Carlo of 1960, but already from the beginning they faced opposition from the official Czechoslovak institutions.
 First the sport association wanted to place its own drivers into T603s instead of the company ones, while later it officially banned participation of both Tatras and Škodas.
-This of course made the people from the Moravian company furious - they saw in the decision typical Bohemian Pragocentrism, especially after the participation of Škoda was allowed (with explanation, that Škoda had already been exported to western markets, and therefore its participation in the rally was justified.
+This of course made the people from the Moravian company furious - they saw in the decision typical Bohemian Pragocentrism, especially after the participation of Škoda was allowed.
+The justification was that Škoda had already been exported to western markets.